dagfinnr/perl-extract-method/README.md

 Current limitations
 -------------------

+Earlier, I said:

-After trying this out a few times, I can see that my approach so far is insufficient for safe refactoring.
-I have tried to process only the lines that are to be extracted.
-This is a somewhat less sophisticated approach the one used in the existing PPIx::EditorTools refactorings.
-These parse the entire Perl file and locate the relevant parts in the parse tree PPI::Document.
+>After trying this out a few times, I can see that my approach so far is
+>insufficient for safe refactoring.
+I have tried to process only the lines that
+>are to be extracted.
+This is a somewhat less sophisticated approach the one
+>used in the existing PPIx::EditorTools refactorings.
+These parse the entire
+>Perl file and locate the relevant parts in the parse tree PPI::Document.
-I think I will have to do this too.
-It's necessary to analyze the scope that the selected lines are contained in.
-I thought I might be able to hack my way around that problem, but now I believe it's not worth it.
+>I think I will have to do this too.
+It's necessary to analyze the scope that
+>the selected lines are contained in.
+I thought I might be able to hack my way
+>around that problem, but now I believe it's not worth it.

+I'm still working on this.
+It's finished except for generating the actual code at the end.